Newtype Index Pattern

 (apparently, rewriting a Haskell monad tutorial in Rust results in a graphs blog post).

 I personally like the indexing approach the most.
-However it presents
+However it

 foo